lawrie/ulx3s_retro/README.md

 It has a couple of Japanese computers of which the Sharp X68000 is probably the most significant.

-It also has more UK computers such as the Oric, Dragon 32/64 (Tandy Coco clone), the Amstrad PCW,the Sam Coupe (ZX Spectrum compatible successor), and the Acorn archimeded, which used an Arm processor.
+It also has more UK computers such as the Oric, Dragon 32/64 (Tandy Coco clone), the Amstrad PCW,the Sam Coupe (ZX Spectrum compatible successor), and the Acorn Archimedes, which used an Arm processor.
 Other UK home computers included the Lynx, the Enterprise 64/128, the Grundy Newbrain and the Memotech MDX.